aryanvdesh/sip/hackathons.md

 ---

 ## Check this out instead
-Hack club has them curated for high school students.
+Hack club has a curated list of hackathons for high school students.
 Check them out [here](https://hackathons.hackclub.com/)